twse/random-stuff/README.md

 | Gervase Markham    | gerv      | 2004-2017    | CVS/GIT/SVN         |
 | Ram Dayal Vaishnav | gurumukhi | 2017-present | GIT only            |

-**Historical note:** Dawn Endico created the Mozilla credits page in 1999/08/29 with a post to the Mozilla internationalization and SeaMonkey newsgroups.
+**Historical note:** The first entry created the Mozilla credits page in 1999/08/29 with a post to the Mozilla internationalization and SeaMonkey newsgroups.

-**P.S.** Gervase Markham wrote the tools to manage the list in 2011/03 when adding several previous localizers without a citation via SVN.
-The last entry in the above list has a fork of `mozilla/community-data` which uses pull requests and will close pull requests for modifications to the Mozilla credits list not done with the form or replies to the application message with a comment.
-The comment can be reacted by anyone but deleting can only be done when logged in as the last entry.
-Same goes for reopening and merging.
+**P.S.** The second entry wrote management tools in 2011/03 when adding several previous localizers without a citation via SVN.
+The last entry forked `mozilla/community-data`, uses pull requests and will close pull requests if the modified list is not done via the form or replying the application message with a comment.

 ## Protest pages
 These pages are available in four versions.
 Thanks to Norman De Forest, Canada for creating his protest pages through his now-defunct website in the Chebucto Community.
+Internet Explorer 6.0 SP1 and 6.05 are not covered by ActiveX and script blocking.

 * **Web page not available** (Old Android browser) - The original page has the Android logo at the top.
 The link refers to a page at the **@Macarlo, Inc** site (the domain expired on July 2013).
 * **Cannot find server** (Internet Explorer 6 - Windows XP RTM, SP1 and SP2) - This page uses javascript links.
 Default encoding tag and HTML color setting removed.
 In Windows XP SP3 the page added stuff related to network diagnostics (not included in the page).
 * **Internet Explorer cannot display the webpage** (Internet Explorer 7 & above - Windows XP and Vista) - In this page is a button labeled **Diagnose Connection Problems**, when pressed it will do nothing (the original page opens up the network diagnostic tool).
 Default encoding tag removed.
 * **This page can't be displayed** (Internet Explorer 11) - In this page is a button labeled **Fix connection problems**, when pressed it will do nothing (the original page opens up the network diagnostic tool).
 This browser removed the option to change the connectivity in the file menu.
-In order to make the page look like computers not connected to the internet, remove the style parameter in `notConnectedTasks` and change the heading and title to **You're not connected to the internet**.
+In order to make the page look like computers not connected to the internet, remove the style parameter in `notConnectedTasks`, add the style parameter in `cantDisplayTasks` and change both the heading and title to **You're not connected to the internet**.
 * **DNS error** (Wii Internet Channel)
 * **Mozilla credits page in French** - Instead of the contributor list from the original page in English (see the link at the beginning) it shows a translated message.